Toonami (United Kingdom and Ireland): As CNX

-Toonami was a programming block on Cartoon Network, until June 2002 when its programming was moved to the soon-to-be launched CNX.
+Originally, Toonami was featured as a programming block on Cartoon Network, which ended in June 2002.
+This was to allow Turner to launch a standalone male-oriented network.

-On 24 September 2002, Turner Broadcasting System Europe announced its launch on 14 October.
+On 24 September 2002, Turner Broadcasting System Europe announced that it would launch a new offshoot network named CNX on 14 October.
 CNX would be the first Cartoon Network derivative to launch outside North America.
+The channel was initially available on Sky Digital and NTL:home.

+Unlike Turner's other children's networks, CNX was classified as a general entertainment network aimed towards a 16-34-year-old male audience.
+CNX's daytime slot mainly consisted of action shows from Cartoon Network's lineup such as Batman of the Future, X-Men Evolution, Dragon Ball Z and Samurai Jack, alongside a magazine series entitled Trailer Park which featured the latest video games, media, extreme sports content and other media.
+CNX's nighttime slot mainly consisted of adult-oriented animation (mainly original shows from Adult Swim), martial arts movies, and dramas such as The Shield, Birds of Prey, Sports Illustrated Swimsuit Issue, Space Ghost Coast to Coast and Cowboy Bebop, while films included Point of No Return (1993), and Death Race 2000 (1975).

 To promote CNX, six people attempted to break the world record for continuous TV watching, set at 46 hours, 30 minutes, and 50.91 seconds.
 Three participants—Steven Hayes, Adam King, and Nick Tungett—succeeded, watching for 47 hours.
 They earned a place in the 2002 Guinness World Records, a £5,000 cash prize, and £2,000 in audio-visual equipment.

-The channel was initially available on Sky Digital and NTL:home.
-At the time, Turner was in negotiations with Telewest to add the channel to their Active Digital cable service, and was soon added on 15 January 2003.

-In April 2003, Turner Broadcasting System had considered launching a U.S version of CNX, but Mark Lazarus, the former head of Turner Entertainment, stated such a launch was "not imminent", and never materialised.
+Following the channel's launch, Turner was in negotiations with Telewest to add the channel to their Active Digital cable service, and it was soon added on 15 January 2003.
+In April, Turner Broadcasting System had considered launching a U.S version of CNX, but Mark Lazarus, the former head of Turner Entertainment, stated such a launch was "not imminent", and never materialised.

-At the beginning of 2003, the channel introduced a Toonami programming strand that would air during the daytime hours.
-On 9 July 2003, Turner announced that CNX would close and rebrand as a standalone Toonami channel beginning in September 2003, with a Turner spokesperson citing that the adult market being "crowded and competitive" as the reason for its closure.

-On September 1, it was officially revealed that CNX would rebrand as Toonami on September 8, and on that day, CNX closed for the final time at 1am and its slot on all platforms was moved to the "Kids" sections and relabeled as Toonami, which launched at 6am on that day.

-CNX did not function like Turner's other kids channels, instead operating as a general entertainment network with children's programming during the day and more adult programming at night, which included martial arts movies, adult-oriented animation like the Adult Swim originals, and dramas like The Shield, Birds of Prey, Sports Illustrated Swimsuit Issue and action films like Point of No Return (1993), and Death Race 2000 (1975).
+While the daytime slot was initially branded under the CNX banner, by 2003, it was rebranded under the Toonami name, while the CNX brand remained for the evening.
+This would soon prove to become the channel's most popular strand.